fmoliveira/delightful-fediverse-apps/blockchain-social-apps.md

 * [Leeroy](https://leeroy.io/) (defunct) - a web-based social network app that used the Ethereum blockchain.
 Their website now directs users to Peepeth.

+* [Memo](https://memo.cash/) - they aim to create an uncensorable social network on the BitCoin blockchain.

 * [Minds](http://minds.com/) - an unmoderated web-based social network app that uses the Ethereum blockchain.

 * [Mycelia](http://myceliaformusic.org/) - a social network for musicians founded by Imogen Heap, planning a Creative Passport app using a blockchain and smart contracts